irmen/prog8/docs/source/comparing.rst

 - strings and arrays are mutable: you can change their contents, but always keep the original storage size in mind to avoid overwriting memory outside of the buffer.
 - maximum string length is 255 characters + a trailing 0 byte.
-- maximum storage size for arrays is 256 bytes (512 for split word arrays) , the maximum number of elements in the array depends on the size of a single element value.
+- maximum storage size for arrays is 256 bytes (512 for split word arrays) , the maximum number of elements in the array depends on the size of a single element value. you can use larger "arrays" via pointer indexing, see below at Pointers.
+One way of obtaining a piece of memory to store such an "array" is by using  ``memory()`` builtin function.

 Variables
 ---------